jkeohan/bonus_lectures/AWS/D01/1-morning-lesson/2-intro-to-the-aws-api-gateway.md

 <img src="https://i.imgur.com/ZVH2bAl.jpg" width=800>

-Regions are used to aggregate many of the services and provide one or more Availability Zones.
-Their network also has Point Of Presence locations that increases the availability of services and reduces latency.
-Let's take a closer look at the N.Virginia Region.
+**Regions** are used to aggregate and/or segment many of the services, as well as provide a level of redundancy using one or more Availability Zones.
+Their network also has **Point Of Presence** locations that increase the availability of services and reduces latency by geographically placing those locations in closer proximity to the end users.

+Let's take a closer look at the **N.Virginia Region**.

 <img src="https://i.imgur.com/xZkVBM5.png" width=800>